-Did you know that sports-related eye injuries occur most frequently in water sports, basketball, baseball and softball?
+Did you know that sports-related eye injuries occur most frequently in water sports, basketball, baseball, and softball?
 And that eye injuries are the leading cause of blindness in children in the United States, most commonly caused by sports-related activities in school aged-children.
 Children under the age of 15 account for approximately 40% of all sports-related eye injuries.